michaelshiloh/IMInTheWorld/homework.md

 or not.
 You must justify your solution based on your understanding of the behavior of this age group.

+You are encouraged to be very creative!

+Your proposal might consist of pictures, sketches, or other media, and a written description of at least 1 page

 You will work in groups:

-Group A: Liza, Aadhar, Mbebo
+- Group A: Liza, Aadhar, Mbebo
-Group B: Daniel, Adit
+- Group B: Daniel, Adit